 The DynIP 'ball' icon appears on your computers Task Bar (in the System Tray, at the right) whenever the DynIP Client is loaded.
 The ball turns red when your computer is connected to the Internet and DynIP is keeping your name up to date.
-A grey ball means that DynIP is waiting for your computer to be connected.
+A grey ball means that DynIP is waiting for your computer to be connected with a dial-up modem.
 You can see the current state of the DynIP Client by holding the mouse pointer over the 'ball' icon until the pop-up box appears.
 Check the Reference Section of this guide for details of other features.